Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Introduction:

-In this work we focus on modeling and controlling the injector circuits of the {\em Helicity Injected Torus – Steady Inductive Upgrade} (HIT-SIU), which are responsible for forming and sustaining the spheromak plasma inside the vacuum chamber.
-While these circuits exhibit a nonlinear coupling to the plasma, past work has shown that this interaction can be well approximated by a linear state space model ~\cite{kraske2014pid}.
+In this work we focus on linear modeling and control of the injector circuits of the {\em Helicity Injected Torus -- Steady Inductive Upgrade} (HIT-SIU), which are responsible for forming and sustaining a spheromak plasma inside the vacuum chamber.
+While these circuits exhibit a nonlinear coupling to the plasma, past work on the HIT-SI devices has shown that the nonlinear coil plasma system can be modeled as a linear system~\cite{kraske2014pid}.
+In addition, past work on tokamaks has shown that the nonlinear interaction between the plasma and the vertical control coils can be modeled and controlled as a linear system \cite{Kessel01051990}.
 Further, we are interested in being able to easily modify an identified dynamics model without an expensive retraining phase, whether that be in terms of computational cost or accumulated training data.
 As such, the goal of this work is to implement the {\em bagging optimized dynamic mode decomposition} (BOP-DMD)~\cite{askham2018variable, sashidhar2022bagging} to discover linear models for the interaction between spheromak plasmas formed in HIT-SIU, and the helicity injectors used to form and sustain the plasma.
-BOP-DMD has a number of advantages over standard DMD, including (i) being optimally robust to noise, (ii) providing uncertainty quantification metrics, and (iii) allowing for constraining the linear model to be stable.
+BOP-DMD has a number of advantages over standard DMD, including (i) being optimally robust to noise, (ii) providing uncertainty quantification metrics, and (iii) allowing for constraining the linear model to be stable \cite{askham2018variable}.
 BOP-DMD models are then paired with optimal control and estimation, in the form of linear quadratic Gaussian control (LQG), with the objective of controlling the current profiles of the flux and voltage coils on the helicity injectors.

-The remainder of the paper is structured as follows: In section II, we provide an overview of the HIT-SIU experiment, and steady inductive helicity injection (SIHI), in section III we discuss the methodology used in this work, and in section IV, we present results.
+The remainder of the paper is structured as follows: In Section II, we provide an overview of the HIT-SIU experiment, and steady inductive helicity injection (SIHI), in Section III we discuss the methodology used in this work, and in Section IV, we present results.

-\subsection{HIT-SIU}
+\section{HIT-SIU}